Skip to main content

 ENGL 50253 Classical Rhetoric

-Majors in English and Writing enhance students’ preparation for law school and jurisprudential fields.
+Majors in English and Writing and Rhetoric enhance students’ preparation for law school and jurisprudential fields.
 All English and Writing classes teach students to read and analyze complex texts, to reason carefully, and to understand the social contexts of our norms and utterances.
 The Legal Studies concentration, however, highlights classes that explicitly consider the relationship of language, literature, and justice, or the legal contexts of texts.
 Legal Studies coursework prepares students for careers in several arenas, including law, politics, non-profit or social work, and research, and for graduate study in the liberal arts.

 Choose from among the following courses: